 42. Input 2 - Inventory: This tab is intended to be used by the consolidated group to provide information on the value and capital calculation for all the entities in the group before any destacking of the entities.
 While some of this information is designed to "pull" information from Schedule 1, other cells (blue cells) require input from the group.
 This tab will then apply the adjustments for investment in subsidiary other than where an exception is described in these instructions and adjust for intragroup arrangements.
-This tab is set up to subtract those adjustments from capital and therefore should be entered as: 1) a positive figure if the adjustment currently has a positive impact on the available capital or the capital calculation; or 2) a negative figure if the adjustment currently has a negative impact on the available capital or the capital calculation.
-It will also be used to add relevant insurance or other financial entities included as equity investments in Schedule A and Schedule BA and to aggregate the resulting adjusted values for use in the actual GCC.
+This tab is set up to subtract those adjustment currently has a positive impact on the available capital or the capital calculation; or 2) a negative figure if the adjustment currently has a besitive used to add relevant insurance or other financial entities included as equity investments in Schedule A and Schedule BA and to aggregate the resulting adjusted values for use in the actual GCC.